ertantorizkyf/patient-fastapi/notes.md

 #### Patient

-- Description: these endpoints related to patient related data.
-It allows accessing, creating, updating, and deleting data regarding patients
+- Description: these endpoints are related to patient data.
+It allows accessing, creating, updating, and deleting data regarding patients.

 - Endpoints:
 	-  `GET`  `{base_url}/patients`